What I’m doing now

 Collaborative dance work is a deliciously slow process (mostly because all the workshop performers and creatives are on national tours with other fantastic shows) but I’m enjoying the revelation of each section being created, workshopped and filmed.
 It’s by far the biggest thing I’ve ever written and it’s very different than anything I've done before.
 When I'm allowed to reveal it, you'll know.

-I travel the world performing my piano-vocal shows on stunning cruise ships (docked in Jamaica today) thanks to having the best agent in the world, who not only signed me mid-pandemic but filled my diary with incredible gigs through to 2024.
+I travel the world performing my piano-vocal shows on stunning cruise ships (docked in Portugal today) thanks to having the best agent in the world, who not only signed me mid-pandemic, but filled my diary with incredible gigs through to 2024.
 I worked hard to get to here, but it taught me that everything happens at the right time and not before.
 I have to rememebr that as I worry aboput next year's contracts.
 They come flooding in all at once though, so I have to stay strong until they do.

 I’ve been chipping away at a song-cycle work that’s been in my head for months.
 It’s an artistic response to the climate emergency and involves a lot of musical forces.
 I have a few funding applications on the juggle (not my favourite task) but it will reveal itself when the time is right.

-24 years in Brighton and I still adore the place.
-Eight years ago, I bought a gigantic doer-upper right in town, which I share with two wonderful and two cats.
+25 years in Brighton and I still adore the place.
+Eight years ago, I bought a gigantic doer-upper right in town, which I share with two wonderful friends and an elderly cat.
 There’s plenty of space - I'm lucky to have a whole music room to myself - and we've built a beautiful space to live, work and create.

 My logical family and I follow a druidic pagan calendar.
-Autumn just became Winter.
+Samhain (Halloween) takes us into Winter.
 This is the time of hibernation and backstage work for me: promotion work for upcoming music projects, planning, applying for funding, getting my house in order, germinating the seeds so I'm ready to create anew come Springtime.